 Fulfilling that promise became an elongated nightmare that I eventually abandoned and, in the hopes that I could compensate for the profound belief that I had failed him, I wrote Dear Dee.
 You can read more about the background to the novel and a sample of the opening chapter by clicking here.

 As Dear Dee became an ongoing project in varying degrees of progress, life went on and the years rolled by.
 For five of them I worked for the John Lewis Partnership at their head offices in Victoria as Assistant Editor on The Chronicle, a fortnightly newsletter/magazine for the employees in that branch.
-That was a lot of fun and gave me the discipline for deadlines - which has since unfortunately lapsed somehow!
-And after our move to Sussex and life and the day jobs intervened, my writing and my confidence in it dwindled.
+That was a lot of fun and gave me the discipline for deadlines.
+After our move to Sussex, life and new and different day jobs intervened and my writing, and my confidence in it, dwindled.

 About My Blog

-I am afraid there is no particular theme to my blog but more a collection of rambling musings - but please feel free to roam around and hopefully you will find the odd nugget of some interest!
+I am afraid there is no particular theme, just a collection of rambling musings - but please feel free to roam around, and hopefully you will find the odd nugget of some interest!